Hillsborough River State Park: A Bit of Florida Wilderness Just Outside of Tampa

 *If biking, get a proper tune up before heading out (check tire pressure, brakes, etc.)

 *Plan at least half a day for the 6+ mile Fort King Trail.
 Arrive early in the morning to give yourself enough time.
 It will take much longer due to the intense Florida heat and humidity.
+Avoid this one during the summer.

 Location & Parking Info